1fatpanda1/kickstarter-analysis/README.md

 # kickstarter-analysis
 Performance analysis on Kickstarter data to uncover trends
 ## Overview of Project
-I am helping Louise analyze and understand the successes and failures of past theatrical crowdfunding campaigns.
+I am helping Louise analyze and understand the successes and failures of past theatrical crowdfunding campaigns based on when they were started and their starting goal.
 This will give her a better understanding on how to set up her own successful campaign.
 ## Analysis and Challenges
 I first looked at the data for past theatrical campaigns and created a pivot table and accompanying graph that shows the number of successful, failed, and canceled theatrical campaigns by month which can be filtered by year.